-The Company recognizes revenue on the sale of its standard precast concrete products at shipment date, including revenue derived from any projects to be completed under short-term contracts.
-Installation services for precast concrete products, leasing and royalties are recognized as revenue over time.
-Certain sales of Soundwall, Slenderwall, and other architectural concrete products are recognized over time because as the Company's performance creates or enhances customer controlled assets or creates or enhances an asset with no alternative use, and the Company has an enforceable right to receive compensation.
+The Company recognizes revenue on the sale of its standard precast concrete products, and the associated shipping and installation revenue, at shipment date, including revenue derived from any projects to be completed under short-term contracts.
+Leasing and royalties are recognized as revenue over time.
+Certain sales of soundwall, SlenderWall, and other architectural concrete products are recognized over time because as the Company's performance creates or enhances customer controlled assets or creates or enhances an asset with no alternative use, and the Company has an enforceable right to receive compensation.
 Over time product contracts are estimated based on the number of units produced (output method) during the period multiplied by the unit rate stated in the contract.
 As the output method is driven by units produced, the Company recognizes revenues based on the value transferred to the customer relative to the remaining value to be transferred.
 The Company also matches the costs associated with the units produced.
 If a contract is projected to result in a loss, the entire contract loss is recognized in the period when the loss was first determined and the amount of the loss updated in subsequent reporting periods.
-Revenue recognition also includes an amount related to a contract asset or contract liability.
-If the recognized revenue is greater than the amount billed to the customer, a contract asset is recorded in accounts receivable - unbilled.
-Conversely, if the amount billed to the customer is greater than the recognized revenue, a contract liability is recorded in customer deposits on uncompleted contracts.
+Revenue recognition also includes an amount related to a contract asset is recorded in accounts receivable trade - unbilled.
+Conversely, if the amount billed to the customer is greater than the recognized revenue, a contract liability is recorded in customer deposits.
 Changes in the job performance, job conditions and final contract settlements are factors that influence management's assessment of total contract value and therefore, profit and revenue recognition.